Paullllllllllllllllll/ChronoMiner/README.md

 - `--context-source`: Context source (default or file-specific)
 - `--verbose`: Enable verbose output
 - `--quiet`: Minimize output

+#### Daily Token Tracking During Processing

+- When `daily_token_limit.enabled` is `true`, ChronoMiner tracks every API call, persists usage to `.chronominer_token_state.json`, and resets counts at local midnight.
+- Interactive and CLI workflows display current usage at startup and completion.
+When the limit is reached, the app pauses before processing the next file and resumes automatically after the reset (Ctrl+C cancels the wait).
+- Non-batch runs process files sequentially while enforcement is active.
+Disable the limit or enable batch processing to restore fully concurrent execution.

 ### Line Range Generation